uccser/cs-field-guide/docs/source/developer/interactives.rst

     }

   You will need to make sure the path to this file is listed in the ``csfieldguide/package.json`` file.
+  More information on npm modules can be found on the static files page.

+- ``static/interactives/<interactive-slug>/js/third-party/`` - Any third party JavaScript libraries specific to this interactive must be stored in this directory (unless you are using a CDN).
+  It is preferred to include JavaScript libraries in a ``package.json`` file (see above).
+  However sometimes the npm package manager will not have the package you need.
+  This is when to add third party JavaScript libraries to this directory.

+- ``third-party/`` - Any third party css or js libraries used in multiple interactives can be stored in ``static/css/third-party/`` and ``static/js/third-party/`` directories.

 .. warning::